 01. The Budget Gaming Desk with Quick and Easy Setup: Origami RDE-01

-- Opens and folds in seconds
+- Opens and folds in less than a minute

 - Folds flat for easy storage

 - No assembly required